mbjusa/adl.github.io/_posts/2016-04-18-second post.md

 These are horizontal rules (a line across the page)
+It will only stack a maximum of 2.
 ---

----

-Why won't it take more than two h-rules??

 ---

 >